 First, a little background on the festival, a tradition deeply rooted in the legends of Hindu religious scriptures.
-Descriptions of Diwali were found in ancient Sanskrit texts dating back to before the first millennium A.D.
+Descriptions of Diwali were found in ancient Sanskrit texts dating back to the first millennium C.E.
 While the legends do vary in terms of storyline and characters, the central theme of good prevailing over evil is dominant in all historical texts.

-It’s one of the happiest holidays in the world.
+It’s one of the happiest holidays in the world

-Each day brings something new.
+Each day brings something new

-Day 1 - Dhanteras
+Day one — Dhanteras

-Day 2 - Naraka Chaturdasi
+Day two — Naraka Chaturdasi

-Day 3 - Lakshmi Puja
+Day three — Lakshmi Puja

-Day 4 - Padwa, Balipratipada
+Day four — Padwa, Balipratipada

 Today, the relationship between husbands and wives is the main focus.
 Men give gifts to their spouses to symbolize their love and devotion, while newly married couples are also typically recognized with special meals.

-Day 5 - Bhai Duj, Bhaiya Dooji
+Day five — Bhai Duj, Bhaiya Dooji

 The last day of the festival in India is a day for honoring the close bond between siblings.
 Women come together and pray for the well-being of their brothers, and additional gifts are given as tokens of appreciation.
 Sometimes, family members travel long distances just to be with their siblings on this day.

-Celebrating Diwali around the world.
+Celebrating Diwali around the world

 Regardless of the specific region, the central theme of Diwali remains the same: the victory of goodness, truth, and light over adversity.
 Although it has its roots in Hinduism, today, it’s a holiday that transcends religion while bringing friends and family together in the name of love.
 Indian people around the world — from Australia to the United States — are lighting their diyas in preparation for the big day.